maria-lagerholm/ec_utbildning/machine_learning/readme.md

 - The model **recognizes digits and operators**.
 - The app segments the numbers and the operators, then **calculates the result** and displays it.

 ## Wake the app up if it's sleeping!
-It takes some time to load. :)
+It takes some time to load. :) Also change the theme to light for better visibility.

 https://eq-solver.streamlit.app/